-Dublin is a compact city with loads of fun things to see and do anytime of the year.
+Dublin is a compact city with loads of fun things to see and do any time of the year.
 But as Christmas gets closer, the Irish capital transforms into an Irish wonderland and becomes even more magical.
-Here are 19 ideas on magical things to in Dublin at Christmas:
+Here are my ideas on magical things to in Dublin at Christmas:

 Pretend for a little while that you’re attending Hogwarts School of Witchcraft and Wizardry at Trinity College, Ireland’s oldest university.
 Here you’ll also find The Book of Kells, one of the oldest and most famous books in the world.
 This is a must-see for Dublin any time of the year, but the entire area is extra lovely around Christmas.

-This one isn’t particularly “Christmas-y”, but while in the area you should check out Science Gallery – a space designed by Trinity College to ignite creativity and curiosity.
+While in the area you should also check out Science Gallery, a space designed by Trinity College to ignite creativity and curiosity.
 It functions as both an event venue and as an exhibit space and is free to visit.
 What you can see & do at Science Gallery varies often, making it even more fun and interesting.

 One of my favorite things to do in Dublin at Christmas is getting into Christmas spirit by taking a walk through the Temple Bar area.
 Enjoy the lovely Christmas lights and decorations while talking to cheerful locals, pop by The Palace Bar for an Irish coffee if you get cold, or maybe catch a live band in one of the lively pubs in the area?
 Don’t forget to have a pint of Guinness, too.

-Every year The Guinness Choir performs a Christmas Concert in St. Patrick’s Cathedral.
+Every year The Guinness Choir performs a Christmas concert in St. Patrick’s Cathedral.
 I haven’t been myself yet, but it’s supposedly a wonderful experience.
 The choir sings carols from all over Europe and will surely get you into Christmas spirit.
 Tickets usually sell out early so book as soon as possible to guarantee your visit.
 Keep an eye on their website, for more information regarding the date and tickets once we get closer to December.

 ‘Carols By Candlelight’ is a Christmas concert where a choir perform carols in candlelit surroundings.
-I had no idea this was a thing until I heard about this event in Dublin at Christmas, but it sure sounds magical!
-As far as I know, there are two venues that arrange this in Dublin at Christmas: Christ Church Cathedral and National Concert Hall.
+I had no idea this was a thing until I heard about this event happening in Dublin at Christmas, but it sure sounds magical!
+As far as I know, there are two venues that arrange this in Dublin at Christmas every year; Christ Church Cathedral and National Concert Hall.
 Keep an eye on their December schedule for any information regarding dates, ticket prices and more.
-They seem to sell out early each year so book quickly if you intend to go!
+They seem to sell out early each year so book quickly when they’re available.